chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] better formatting and organization for writing settings.yml file
+- [x] recursive labels in cached versions...track what labels have already been added and overwrite them with the highest version used if applicable -> is this desired? (avoids duplicate files)
+See commit d54020e707979 about the work started.
+Eventually will make it a setting for users to enable/disable duplicate recursive labels.
+If disabled, then the file found in the highest used version will be written to recipe file with its respective label.
 - [x] vhdl component declarations avoid library usage calls ? -> investigate (believed to be true as of now)
 - [x] add run command to peform both 'export' and then 'build'
 - [x] add ability to see what market a block belongs too on list command